 Available to women from 16 years of age.

-This service includes a Non Invasive Prenatal Test (NIPT for short, sometimes called the Harmony™ prenatal blood test from Ariosa Diagnostics Inc) and an ultrasound scan.
+This service includes a Non Invasive Prenatal Test (NIPT for short, sometimes called the Harmony™ prenatal blood test from Ariosa Diagnostics Inc or Vision™ from Future Health Biobank) and an ultrasound scan.
+Availability of Harmony and/or Vision varies by location.
 Your blood needs to be taken either by us at the time of your appointment or privately by your midwife, GP or local phlebotomist.

 Note that the results from your baby's DNA blood test are normally available approximately 7 working days after your appointment and we recommend that you present your results to your usual healthcare professional whose contact details we take at the time of booking.
 Your choice of a free rescan may be appropriate if we are unable to perform the primary purpose of this scan.